PrincetonUniversity/STELLOPT/STELLOPT Compilation.md

 1. Clone Repository
 2. Repoint make.inc to the proper SHARE/make\_XXX.inc file (or make one if necessary).
-3. Issue the command make from the root directory.
+3. Issue the command make from the root directory by running `./build_all`.

 Development Workflow
 --------------------